-Message From the Director of the MSW Program
+Greeting from the Director of the MSW Program

-On behalf of the social work faculty and staff, I welcome you to the Master of Social Work Program at Fayetteville State University.
-The primary purpose of the Master of Social Work Program Student Handbook is to orientate students to the Master of Social Work Program and the University.
+On behalf of the MSW faculty and staff, I welcome you to the School of Social Work Master of Social Work Program at Fayetteville State University.
+The primary purpose of the Master of Social Work Program Student Handbook is to orientate you to the Master of Social Work Program and the University.
 Information, guidelines, curriculum, and policies regarding the MSW Program are provided to guide you in your successful completion of the MSW Program.